-After taking care of my bloody wound, the rest of my first night at Antigua was a meet-n-greet with who I consider to be my angel, Doris, the stranger who opened her home and offered me food and help in a time very much needed.
+After taking care of my bloody wound, the rest of my first night in Antigua was a meet-n-greet with who I consider to be my guardian angel, Doris, the stranger who opened her home and offered me food and help in a time very much needed.

 Cozy in a guest bedroom I went to bed early to rest my knee and my over stressed leg.

-The following day Antigua was my playground, and I was a kid in christmas morning…
+The following day Antigua was my playground, and I was like a kid in christmas morning…

 With a beautiful sunny weather, the least I could do was to head out and walk the town I was so impatiently waiting to experience, yet I didn’t know exactly what to expect.